 Differences in flavonoids arise by following the processes like methylation (more often in B-ring than Aring), hydroxylation, acylation, and glycosidation (with mono- or oligosaccharides such as glucose, galactose, xylose, rhamnose, arabinose) at different ring positions (Fig. 1).
-One hydroxyl group might be present in A-ring at the ortho-position to the side chain, which can be glycosylated, methylated, or carry other groups.
-The existence or lack of carbonyl group at the C-4 position in ring C is also used to categorize flavonoids.
-Substitution of hydroxyl groups mainly occurs at C-5 and C-7 position in A-ring, and at C-4' in B-ring, which often results in the formation of catechol function group when hydroxylation further proceeds to C-3' position in the B-ring.
-Flavonoid compounds with different substituents induce unique physical and chemical properties resulting in several biological activities (Brodowska, 2017; Kutchan, Gershenzon, Møller, & Gang, 2015; W. A. Peer & Murphy, 2006).
+One hydroxyl group may be present in A-ring at the ortho-position to the side chain, which can be glycosylated, methylated, or bear other groups.
+The existence or lack of carbonyl group at the C-4 position in ring C is also told about the category of flavonoid.
+Substitution of hydroxyl groups mainly occurs at C-5 and C-7 position in A-ring, and at C-4' in B-ring, which often results in the formation of catechol function group when hydroxylation further proceeds to C-3' position in B-ring.
+Flavonoid compounds with different substituents induce unique physical and chemical properties resulting in several biological activities (Brodowska, 2017; Kutchan et al., 2015; W. A. Peer & Murphy, 2006).